Legio XVI Flavia Firma

 Legio XVI Flavia Firma ("Steadfast Flavian Sixteenth Legion") was a legion of the Imperial Roman army.
 The legion was created by Emperor Vespasian in 70 from the remains of the XVI Gallica (which had surrendered in the Batavian rebellion).
 The unit still existed in the 4th century, when it guarded the Euphrates border and camped in Sura (Syria).
 The emblem of the legion was a Pegasus, although earlier studies assumed it to have been a lion.

+History

+Legio XVI Flavia Firma was raised by Emperor Vespasian in AD 70 using the loyal remnants of Legio XVI Gallica, which had surrendered during the Batavian Rebellion.
+To restore the legion's reputation, Vespasian gave it the cognomen Flavia Firma ("Steadfast Flavian") and assigned it a new emblem, the Pegasus, replacing the former legionary symbol.

+The legion was initially stationed at Satala in Cappadocia to guard the eastern frontier against the Parthian Empire.
+Under Emperor Trajan, units of XVI Flavia Firma participated in the Parthian War (114–117 AD), after which Emperor Hadrian permanently relocated the legion's headquarters south to Samosata on the Euphrates in Syria.
+The legion remained stationed at Samosata for over two centuries, participating in Marcus Aurelius's Parthian campaigns and later serving under Septimius Severus against the Sasanian Empire.
+According to the Notitia Dignitatum, units of XVI Flavia Firma were still guarding the Syrian border at Sura into the 4th century.